Vertical Scaling Vs. Horizontal Scaling: Which One Should You Opt For?

 Vertical Scaling

 Vertical scaling refers to the up-scaling process where your infrastructure’s computational capacity is boosted to mitigate the new requirements.
-This process is also called scale-up, and it allows you to retain the resources in the existing logical unit.
+This process, also called scale-up, allows you to retain the resources in the existing logical unit.
 As a result, the infrastructure’s network capacity, storage power, and processing ability will be expanded.

 Horizontal Scaling

-The computational power and devices are pulled into the picture in horizontal scaling.
+In horizontal scaling, computational power and devices are pulled into the picture.
 Here, you add more devices and distribute the existing computational capacity over the existing and additional devices.
-So while there won’t be a spike in computational power, the devices across your infrastructure would increase.
-This distribution is what makes separates horizontal scaling from vertical scaling.
+So, while there won’t be a spike in computational power, the devices across your infrastructure would increase.
+This distribution is what separates horizontal scaling from vertical scaling.
 It is also called scaling out.

 Useful Link: ITOps vs DevOps vs NoOps Comparison